 Amrik Kandola - ASK Mediation LimitedASK Mediation Limited was launched in 2019 by Amrik Kandola, who has since conducted over 50 commercial mediations.
 Accredited since 2000, Kandola - who previously led Eversheds' construction and engineering team in the Midlands - is highly regarded for his extensive knowledge of the construction industry.

 Michael King – XXIV Old Buildings Accredited mediator Michael King of XXIV Old Buildings 'connects well with clients facing emotionally challenging disputes'.
 Regularly mediating significant trust, probate, estate and inheritance claims, King was a commercial and traditional chancery barrister until 2017.

 Gill Mansfield - Gill Mansfield Mediation Barrister Gill Mansfield has practised as a commercial mediator for over a decade.
 She is able to draw on a varied career history that has encompassed roles at the Office of Fair Trading and a number of media and publishing companies.
 She is 'very good at managing disparate groups of people with different agendas' and has particular expertise in disputes concerning media, entertainment, IT, technology, and the brewing and hospitality sectors.

 Mark Mattison (independent mediator)

-Mark Mattison (Independent) Mark Mattison (Independent) conducts mediations across the UK, including the Channel Islands and the Isle of Man.
-He has acted in over 500 mediations to date; his areas of expertise include construction, banking, shareholder and partnership disputes, as well as commercial and contract issues, professional negligence claims, rights of way, and landlord and tenant matters.
+Mark Mattison (independent mediator) An accredited mediator since 1998, Mark Mattison (independent mediator) has acted in over 500 mediations to date.
+Mattison conducts mediations across the UK, including the Channel Islands and the Isle of Man; and his areas of expertise include construction, banking and partnership disputes, along with commercial and contract issues, professional negligence claims, and landlord and tenant matters.

 11 South Square